 Exchange set structure must conform to the requirements in S-100 Part 17 clause 17-4.2 including both the folder structure and the names mandated in S-100 clause 17-4.2.
-The conceptual structure of exchange sets and the relationship of exchange set content to metadata in the Exchange Catalogue is depicted in Figure B-18-1 below.
-The physical structure is depicted in Figure B-18-2 following.
+The conceptual structure of exchange sets and the relationship of exchange set content to metadata in the Exchange Catalogue is depicted in Figure B-17-1 below.
+The physical structure is depicted in Figure B-17-2 following.

-Where the language in S-100 clause 17-4.2 is permissive rather than normative (i.e., with respect to grouping individual data files and support files) the Product Specification should add appropriate restrictions so as to minimise application complexity, for example by specifying whether placement of individual files in subfolders is permitted.
+Where the language in S-100 clause 17-4.2 is permissive rather than normative (i.e., with respect to grouping individual data files and support files) the Product Specification should add appropriate restrictions so as to minimize application complexity, for example by specifying whether placement of individual files in subfolders is permitted.

 Product Specifications should adapt the figures and rules in S-100 clauses 17-4.2 and 17-4.3 to their own data product and include the product-specific structure in their Product Specifications; for example, use the appropriate product code at the beginning of file names, omit the parts relating to support files if the data product does not use support files, etc.